Residential Curbside Collection

 Residential Bin Collection

-If you live in a multi-unit complex (that is, a condo or apartment) and presently set out your waste in bags at the curb or back alley (hand waste collection), changes are coming to the way you sort and set-out your waste.
-If you currently put your waste in a residential bin, this change will not impact you.
+If you live in a multi-unit complex (that is, a condo or apartment) and presently set out your waste in bags at the curb or back alley (hand waste collection), changes are coming to the way you sort and set out your waste.
+If you currently put your waste in a communal bin, this change will not impact you.

-On September 10, 2019, City Council approved the 25-year Waste Strategy, which includes transitioning from hand collection to automated collection (Edmonton Cart Rollout).
+On September 10, 2019, City Council approved the 25-year Waste Strategy, which includes transitioning from hand collection to automated collection.

 City Council also approved changes to the Waste Services Bylaw (18590), including customer reclassification.
 The updated Bylaw ensures that all residences pay a rate that matches the waste service they receive.
 The services include:

 - Residential Curbside Collection: Customers whose waste is collected in bags or carts at the curb, in the alley

 - Residential Communal Collection: Customers who use a shared collection area (typically condominiums or apartments)